GoogleCloudPlatform/core-solution-services/README.md

 ```
 sb infra apply 0-jumphost
 ```
-- Please note that this may take 5-10 minutes to install depedencies in the VM.
+- Please note it may take 5-10 minutes to install dependencies in the VM.

 Log into the jump host and check the depedencies setup status.
 ```